Civitavecchia (Rome), Italy

 Monte Carlo, Monaco

 Officially known as the Principality of Monaco, the sovereign City-State of Monaco is renowned worldwide for its opulence and glamour, high-end casinos, glitzy yacht-lined harbour and the exclusive Monte Carlo district, where the prestigious Grand Prix motor racing event is held annually.
-This gem of the Côte dAzur (French Riviera) is also home to Monaco’s royal household, several museums and numerous cultural events hosted throughout the year, celebrating anything from music and dance to theatre and the visual arts.
+This gem of the Côte dAzur (French Riviera) is also home to Monaco’s royal household, several museums and numerous cultural events hosted throughout the year, celebrating everything from music and dance to theatre and the visual arts.

 Nice, France

-Your unforgettable yacht cruise concludes in the South of France and coastal city of Nice, another famous destination along the chic French Riviera.
-After bidding farewell to your crew and fellow guests, you’ll be transferred to the airport for your return flight home, or to continue your holiday.
-Please book your flight to depart out of Nice after 01:00 PM.
-This itinerary is a guide only and may be amended for operational reasons.
-As such, Emerald Cruises cannot guarantee the cruise will be operated unaltered from the itinerary stated above.
+Your unforgettable yacht cruise concludes in the South of France and the coastal city of Nice, one of the largest and most iconic cities along the French Riviera.
+After bidding farewell to your crew and fellow guests, you’ll be transferred to the airport for your return flight home or to continue your holiday.